What wireless Rival eTap AXS might mean for SRAM’s mechanical groupsets

 What that unfortunately means for SRAM mechanical groups, though, isn’t exactly encouraging.

-Shimano’s mechanical groups may have faults of their own, but they’re still absolutely smashing it when it comes to OEM spec.
 Go ahead and try to find a nicer road bike from a major brand built with a SRAM group that doesn’t have batteries attached to it; you’ll be looking for a while.
 But then again, while mechanical Ultegra is seemingly everywhere, mechanical Dura-Ace is far more difficult to find.
 It should also be mentioned that the entire industry is trending toward electronic at the upper end of the price spectrum, with an increasing number of bikes being developed with no provision for mechanical drivetrains whatsoever.

 In other words, as much as a fervent subset of users might still be crossing their fingers that SRAM has a big mechanical release waiting in the wings, it just doesn’t seem to make much business sense.